outbreak-info/muninn/readme.md

 5. Load or update data:  `docker exec -d flu_db_server muninn_ingest_all`
     1. Input data must be placed in `FLU_DB_SERVER_DATA_INPUT_DIR` on the host machine.
        For details read ingestion script: `containers/server/bin/muninn_ingest_all`
-    2. This process will take several hours to finish, but existing records will be updated in-place, and the webserver will remain available.
+    2. This process will take 15-45 minutes to finish, but existing records will be updated in-place, and the webserver will remain available.
     3. For information on logs see Troubleshooting Information > Webserver
 6. Load or update test data: `docker exec -d flu_db_server muninn_ingest_playset ${FLU_DB_SERVER_DATA_INPUT_DIR}/<archive name>`